-Men and women are not created equal and this stands out more when travelling and they need a pee stop.
+Men and women are not created equal; this stands out more when traveling and needing a pee stop.

 Men have it easy.
-They can pee anywhere- behind a tree or a post, or even without cover.
-Alas, women have to sit down and squat if they want to avoid a flood running down their legs.
+They can pee anywhere- behind a tree or a post, or even without a cover.
+Alas, women must sit down and squat to avoid a flood running down their legs.
 Sometimes sitting down is not just possible, especially if there are no restrooms and all you have is the bushes and open spaces.

-I know it’s bad for the kidneys but I always try to postpone restroom stops for as long as I could, most especially in countries where nasty public restrooms will haunt you and give you the most vivid memories for years to come.
+I know it’s terrible for the kidneys, but I always try to postpone restroom stops for as long as I can, most especially in countries where nasty public restrooms will haunt you and give you the most vivid memories for years to come.

-Few months back, I booked back to back trips to four Southeast Asian countries where squat toilets are common, unless you check into modern hotels and buildings which have the sit-down, modern style toilets.
+A few months back, I booked back-to-back trips to four Southeast Asian countries where squat toilets are common unless you check into modern hotels and buildings with sit-down, modern-style toilets.

-As most of the trip included long drives on the road, I didn’t particularly look forward to the restroom stops along the way.
+Most of the trip included long drives on the road, so I didn’t particularly look forward to the restroom stops along the way.
 I browsed online for a solution and came up with a new travel mate- a female urination device or the female pee funnel.
-I got a pack from Amazon which consisted of two lavender funnels that promises to be discreet, re-usable and designed not to spill, splash or flow back.
-They costed like $6 each.
+I got a pack from Amazon, which consisted of two lavender funnels that promise to be discreet, reusable, and designed not to spill, splash or flow back.
+They cost like $6 each.

 I read the reviews online.
-While some said it worked perfectly for them, other comments were just funny.
-One said she created a mess and drenched her jeans while another said it was so soft and she ended up peeing in her hands.
+While some said it worked perfectly for them, other comments were funny.
+One said she created a mess and drenched her jeans, while another said it was so soft that she peed in her hands.

 I had to try it for myself just in case I needed to use it.
 One suggested trying it while you’re in the shower, which was what I did.
 Or tried to do.
-You hold the funnel as close as you can to your body, then let go.
+Hold the funnel as close as possible to your body, then let go.
 I tried and failed.
-Somehow, I just couldn’t pee standing up even if I was in the shower.
+Somehow, I couldn’t pee standing up, even in the shower.
 I just prayed I wouldn’t have to use it during my trip.

-Luckily, I didn’t see the need because I and my travel buddy booked private tours which gave us access to cleaner restrooms along the way so I buried my funnels at the bottom of my luggage.
+Luckily, I didn’t see the need because my travel buddy and I booked private tours.
+We had access to cleaner restrooms along the way, so I buried my funnels at the bottom of my luggage.

-There was no need for it.
-Until one day when I was covered in layers of clothing underneath snowsuit overalls in the Himalayan mountains.
+There was no need for it until one day when I was covered in layers of clothing underneath snowsuit overalls in the Himalayan mountains.
 And then I felt the need to pee.
 I’ll leave you to imagine my agony.
-It was a squat toilet and only those females who have tried to pee while wearing jumpers or overalls will understand.
-I almost gave in to the temptation of peeing in my overalls then rolling in the snow to get wet as a cover up but that was out of the question because we had to return the rented snowsuits on the way back for others to rent.
+It was a squat toilet, and only those females who have tried to pee while wearing jumpers or overalls will understand.
+I almost gave in to the temptation of peeing in my overalls and then rolling in the snow to get wet as a cover.
+However, that was out of the question because we had to return the rented snowsuits on the way back for others to rent.

-I almost didn’t make it but I did get out of the suit in time.
+I almost didn’t make it, but I got out of the suit quickly.
 How I wished then that I had mastered using the funnel.

-The pee funnels are available in various colors and brands, either disposable or washable and reusable.
-The female funnel had become popular in the 90s by female backpackers, campers, long distance travelers and outdoor gatherings.
-My funnels are still unused and I hope I never have to use them.
+The pee funnels are available in various colors and brands, disposable, washable, and reusable.
+The female funnel had become popular in the 90s with female backpackers, campers, long-distance travelers, and outdoor gatherings.
+My funnels are still unused, and I hope I never have to use them.

 For more travel adventures and tips, check https://scramblednotes.com.